OlinDataVis/ardrone_gazebo/README.md

 NOTE from DataVis Dev: Some of these packages don't work properly.
 We'll only be using the ardrone_vislab package but I wanted to leave the information from the other ones so that you know they're there.

 * [ardrone_helpers](ardrone_helpers): Contains the joystick controller for the ardrone.
+I haven't touched this.
 * [ardrone_vislab](ardrone_vislab): Contains the gazebo world files of the lab map, the ardrone model with the plugins and the simulation launch files.
+This should work fine.
 * [aruco_test](aruco_test): Contains the aruco board recognition package.
-It recognises the board in the simulator and publishes its position and pose on a ros topic (/ardrone/aruco/pose)
+It recognises the board in the simulator and publishes its position and pose on a ros topic (/ardrone/aruco/pose) I haven't touched this.
 * [opticalflow_controller](opticalflow_controller): Contains a python reactive controller based on optical flow and inspired by flies.
+This one is actually pretty cool but the python file does not contain a single comment or docstring.

 ## Environment